John Spiros

-John Spiros (born July 28, 1961) is an American businessman and Republican politician.
-He is a member of the Wisconsin State Assembly, representing central Marathon County since 2013.
+John Spiros (born July 28, 1961) is an American businessman and Republican politician from Marshfield, Wisconsin.
+He is a member of the Wisconsin State Assembly, representing Wisconsin's 86th Assembly district since 2013.

 Early life and career

 Born in Akron, Ohio, he graduated from Marietta High School in 1979.
 After graduation, he enlisted in the United States Air Force and served six years in the Air Force Security Police.
 He served for a time with the 3906th Special Security Squadron, which provided protection for Air Force generals and Strategic Air Command.
 He received the U.S. Air Force Commendation Medal and was honorably discharged in 1985.

 After leaving the Air Force, he earned his associate's degree in criminal justice from Metropolitan Community College in Omaha, Nebraska, and worked three years as a police officer in Dallas, Texas.
 In the 1990s, he went to work for Kaplan Trucking Company and, in 1997, was made director of safety and claims.
 Since 2002, he has been vice president of safety and claims management with Roehl Transport, a trucking business based in Marshfield, Wisconsin.